Grande Seca: Aftermath

 The Grande Seca not only destroyed the lives and livelihood of Ceará's inhabitants, but the drought dried the economy as well; once a cattle-ranching, agricultural region of Brazil, the Northeast's productions and development were destroyed without precipitation.
 Various industries and institutions capitalized on the impedimented state of drought survivors, leading this systematic exploitation and manipulation to be coined as the "drought industry", an industry that subsequently profited from "lucrative imperial grants."
 This issue was most prominent in "agricultural colonies", a government work-relief system which aspired to create "self-supporting" drought migrants.
-In reality, "fraud on the part of public officials", who were often in cohorts with private contractors, caused the scheme to fail.
+In reality, "fraud on the part of public officials", who were often collaborating with private contractors, caused the scheme to fail.
 It was not rare for a colony director to embellish the settlement's population while embezzling supplies necessary to sustain the colony, further incapacitating the sertanejos.

-After the downfall of "relief schemes", the starving sertanejos fled in desperation to the worker-hunger hands of the rubber barons.
+After the downfall of "relief schemes", the starving sertanejos fled in desperation to the worker-hungry hands of the rubber barons.
 In the hot, disease infested Amazon, the emigrants held up the "Amazon elite" and transformed what "would have never been an industry" into an extremely profitable one.
 According to the Economic History Association, "Brazil sold almost ninety percent of the total rubber commercialized in the world" during the decades following the Great Drought.
 Though some of this success may be credited to the natural abundance of Hevea trees, the tapping costs became substantially lower as thousands of wretched Cearenses entered the labor force.

-Though a select few – public officials and rubber barons – profited greatly from the manipulation of cheap labor, the starvation stricken survivors' fortune continued to worsen.
+Though a select few—public officials and rubber barons—profited greatly from the manipulation of cheap labor, the starvation stricken survivors' fortune continued to worsen.
 An article posted by the Center for Disease Control speculates that the appearance, and eventual spread, of L. braziliensis is credited to immigrants returning from rubber plantations.
 Though the introduction of the disease was over a century ago, L. braziliensis remains salient: nine Brazilian states report upwards of 1,000 cases per year, with the majority occurring in Ceará.
 Additionally, the concurrence of a Leishmaniasis infection with HIV has proven to "shorten the incubation period and increase progression [of HIV]."
 This is alarming considering the continual increase of HIV in northeastern Brazil, especially in rural areas which experience steep prevalence of L. braziliensis.